millipedes/millipedes-terminal-rice/README.md

 This code will now take in your quotes and art and generate the art (atm with a pre-determined set of colors), and a random quote from the quotes file, centered to 80 characters on your terminal.

 ### Installation
 The prerequisites for this installation should only be gcc, make, and sudo (or your C compiler of choice, you would just have to edit the `CC` variable in the Makefile).
-Once you have cloned the poject, you should just need to run: `sudo make install`.
+Once you have cloned the poject, you should just need to run: `sudo make install` and add the following line to your .bashrc: `terminal_startup_rice`.

 ### On the Radar to be Updated
 - Changing Ascii Art based off time (i.e. holiday themes in December).